-Put the strawberries into a large bowl and add sugar and balsamic vinegar.
-Bruise basil leaves between your fingers to release the flavor and add to the bowl.
-Toss it all together.
-Leave it to marinate at room temperature for 30 minutes and then strain.
+In a large mixing bowl, combine the strawberries, sugar, and balsamic vinegar.
+Bruise the basil leaves between your fingers to release the flavor before adding them to the bowl.
+Toss everything together.
+Allow it to marinate at room temperature for 30 minutes before straining.

 For the mascarpone whipped cream.

 - zest of 2 lemons

 Mascarpone cheese, powdered sugar, lemon zest, and juice should be mixed together in the bowl of a standing mixer until creamy.
 Add heavy cream and beat on high until the filling is fluffy.
 Refrigerate until ready to use.

 Also known as Tart S Jagodama I Aceto Balsamicom.

 When you’re having fun, time seems to fly by.
 Also, if you’re a pregnant nerd who wants to know everything about pregnancy and babies.
 Our baby is due in September, and I already know everything about everything, or so I like to believe.
 Don’t ruin it for me; I sleep better at night knowing that I’m as prepared as I can be.
 Okay?